Luos-io/Documentation/src/pages/luos-technology/message/command.md

 # Command and object dictionary

-Each message which follows the Robus communication protocol, includes a command value that defines the type of the contents of the data of a message.
+Each message that follows the Robus communication protocol includes a command value that defines the type of the contents of the message's data.

-An other feature included in Luos technology is the Object Dictionary (OD), that aims to maintain the interoperability between <span class="cust_tooltip">services<span class="cust_tooltiptext">{{service_def}}</span></span>.
+Another feature included in Luos technology is the Object Dictionary (OD), which aims to maintain interoperability between <span class="cust_tooltip">services<span class="cust_tooltiptext">{{service_def}}</span></span>.

 ## Commands

-There are three general categories of commands, that are separated regarding the level of handling the messages received from a node.
-These messages are either handled in Luos level, in Robus level or in service level.
+There are three general categories of commands that are separated regarding the handling level of the messages received from a node.
+These messages are either handled at Luos level, at Robus level, or at service level.

-You can find the full list of commands <a href="https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h" target = "_blank"> here </a>.
+You can find the complete list of commands <a href="https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h" target = "_blank">here</a>.

-### Commands handled in Robus level
+### Commands handled at Robus level

 | Command | Function |
 | :---: | :---: |
 | WRITE_NODE_ID | Set a new ID to the node |